Brandonf2022/Stockholm_Touringbot/readme.md

 ## Getting Started
 1. Clone this repository
 2. Install required dependencies (see `requirements.txt`)
-3. Set up API keys for KB and OpenAI
+3. Set up API keys for OpenAI
 4. Adjust search parameters in `KBDownloader.py` for your specific research needs
 5. Run the extraction and processing scripts
 6. Analyze the output data using your preferred tools